 Alternative Dispute Resolution (ADR) is the name given to the methods of dispute resolution other than the traditional court process.
 They include Negotiation, Mediation, Conciliation, and Arbitration.
-They are voluntary, and generally require the assistance of a certified professional.
+They are voluntary and generally require the assistance of a certified professional.

 What is Mediation?

 Mediation is the most common form of ADR.
-The mediator does not make any decisions, but works with the parties to find common ground and reach an agreement.
+The mediator does not make any decisions, but he/she works with the parties to find common ground and reach an agreement.
 In court, many people feel that they have little control over the process.
 In mediation, the participants have the greatest control over the outcome.

 What is a "Mini" Mediation?

 “Mini” mediations are single issue, or narrow focus, mediations.
 They are very effective in property division disputes and in developing parenting plans.
 They are significantly cheaper than going to court on an interlocutory application, and they often clear the way for complete settlement.